k0sproject/k0s/docs/architecture/adr-001-autopilot-oci-basic-auth-support.md

 ## Decision

-Implement support in Autopilot for pulling artifacts, such as k0s binaries and image bundles, directly from a registry using the [ORAS](https://oras.land/docs/) protocol.
+Implement support in Autopilot for pulling artifacts, such as k0s binaries and image bundles, directly from a registry using the [ORAS](https://oras.land/docs/) client.
 Additionally, add support for basic authentication to ensure secure access to artifacts over HTTP.

 ## Solution